h2non/nar/README.md

 It should define an array of strings with packages names

-nar will resolve globally installed packages (via [requireg][requireg]) and will bundle them into the archive
+nar will resolve globally installed packages (via [requireg][requireg]) and will add them to the archive

 Global dependencies will be placed in `.node/lib/node` on archive extraction and them will be available via `require` and `PATH` environment variable (for binary files)